lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The only difference with the previous input is that, instead of creating a new box and new atoms, we open the previously created file *system.data* located in *systemcreation/*.
+    The only difference from the previous input is that instead of creating a new box and new atoms, we open the previously created file *system.data* located in *systemcreation/*.
     The file *system.data* contains the definition of the simulation box